February 26, 2015

 Let’s talk about myofunctional orthodontics….

-In this post I would like to provide my academic opinion on the interesting, yet controversial, area of myofunctional orthodontics.
+In this post, I would like to provide my academic opinion on the interesting, yet controversial, area of myofunctional orthodontics.
 I have been prompted to do this following feedback on previous blog postings from those who have developed and promoted the concepts of orthotropics and myofunctional orthodontics.
-I have also spent some time researching the back ground of this subject and I would like to discuss these, interesting, related concepts together in one post.
+I have also spent some time researching the background of this subject and I would like to discuss these, interesting, related concepts together in one post.

 Where do we start?